atata-framework/atata.io/tutorials/multi-browser-configuration-via-fixture-arguments/index.md

 Run all tests and check the results.

-*Please note that current tutorial requires Chrome, Internet Explorer and Firefox browsers to be installed.*
+*Please note that current tutorial requires Chrome and Internet Explorer browsers to be installed.*

 {{ download-section }}